 Julie serves as President of Tumml, managing operations and working closely with the organization's portfolio companies.
 Prior to founding Tumml, she worked in polling and political consulting at Tulchin Research and Greenberg Quinlan Rosner Research.
 Julie earned her MBA from MIT Sloan and her BA from Stanford.
 In 2016, Living Cities named her one of its 25 Disruptive Leaders.
 Julie's work in urban innovation has been featured in a wide range of outlets, including CNN, Forbes, The San Francisco Chronicle.

-Tom is a Sales Director at Yelp, the company that connects people to great local businesses, where he manages a team of approximately 100 salespeople.
-He has over seven years of local sales and management experience, first at The Boylston Group and C. Bridges Associates, and then at Yelp, where he began as an Account Executive.
+Tom is Senior Director of Sales Training at Yelp, the company that connects people to great local businesses, where he manages a team of approximately 100 salespeople.
+He has over ten years of local sales and management experience, first at The Boylston Group and C. Bridges Associates, and then at Yelp, where he began as an Account Executive.
 In his free time, Tom writes fiction and poetry – he was awarded Stanford’s Urmy/Hardy Prize in Poetry in 2006.
 Tom earned his BA from Stanford University.

-Mavis is Chief Administrative Officer and General Counsel at Nexenta Systems, a global leader in Software-Defined Storage.
-Previously, she served as a Partner at the law firms Nixon Peabody LLP, Cooley LLP, and the Heller Ehrman/Venture Law Group, with a special emphasis on start-up law.
+Mavis is Chief Administrative Officer and General Counsel at Nexenta Systems, a leader in Software-Defined Storage.
+Previously, she served as Partner at the law firms Nixon Peabody, Cooley, and the Heller Ehrman/Venture Law Group, with an emphasis on start-up law.
 Mavis also worked as a Special Investigator for the California State Legislature Auditor General's Office.
-Mavis earned her JD from the University of California, Hastings College of the Law, her MBA from University of California, Irvine, and her BA from University of California, Davis.
+She earned her JD from the UC Hastings College of the Law, her MBA from UC Irvine, and her BA from UC Davis.